bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 when using an implementation that supports dual funding, Alice can open a channel with Bob where he provides all of the funding or where they each contribute funds to the initial channel state.
-This can be combined with the experimental liquidity advertisements protocol, which has not yet been added to the specification.
+This can be combined with the experimental [liquidity advertisements][topic liquidity advertisements] protocol, which has not yet been added to the specification.

 {:#betfeerates}